 What Galvanizing Process Is Used At WanZhi?

-Galvanizing is a popular manufacturing method, mainly divided into hot dip galvanizing and cold galvanizing, cold galvanizing is also called electro galvanizing, electro galvanizing is also divided into acid plating and alkalinity, WanZhi uses the hot dip galvanizing process, which is the method of hot dipping.
+Galvanizing is a popular manufacturing method, mainly divided into hot dip galvanizing and cold galvanizing, cold galvanizing is also called electro galvanizing, electro galvanizing is also divided into acid plating and alkalinity.

 Conclusion